 Guiding Principles Outcomes Social Inclusion and Participation That all Lismore residents enjoy equal opportunities within a strong, inclusive community.
 Sustainable Economic Growth and Development That Lismore's economy is vibrant and development is environmentally and socially sustainable.
 Protect, Conserve and Enhance the Environment and Biodiversity That Lismore's natural ecology is protected and maintained in a healthy and robust state for future generations Best-Practice Corporate Governance That best-practice management principles pervade our business; that we are innovative, ethical, and our use of resources provides maximum benefits to the community.

-Outcomes That Lismore retains and builds on its regional service centre role, including the provision of key medical, legal and tertiary education functions That young people are included in our community and can safely pursue their interests and aspirations.
-That older people have access to appropriate services and facilities to enhance their health and wellbeing.
-That land-use planning is founded on principles of sustainability.
-That catchment management is integrated and holistic, in order to achieve a sustainable and balanced use of natural resources.
-That the CBD becomes a vibrant meeting place and a cultural and entertainment hub for the Northern Rivers region.
-That Lismore minimises waste to landfill by reducing, reusing and recycling.
-That Lismore has an extensive transport network and is an accessible, safe and efficient city for motorists, cyclists and pedestrians.
-That Lismore is a leader in reducing carbon emissions and minimising the impacts of climate change.
-That our regional art, cultural and sporting facilities remain a major component of Lismore life and an increasingly popular attraction for domestic tourists.
-That Lismore maintains long-term water security for its growing population through the efficient use of this precious resource.
-That Lismore offers a diverse range of housing options to accommodate a variety of households.
-That Lismore retains and builds on its regional recreation centre to attract major events and tournaments.
+Community Strategic Priorities Outcomes Enhance Lismore as a Regional Centre That Lismore retains and builds on its regional service centre role, including the provision of key medical, legal and tertiary education functions Foster Youth Development That young people are included in our community and can safely pursue their interests and aspirations.
+Support an Ageing Population That older people have access to appropriate services and facilities to enhance their health and wellbeing.
+Provide Sustainable Land-use Planning That land-use planning is founded on principles of sustainability.
+Improve Catchment Management That catchment management is integrated and holistic, in order to achieve a sustainable and balanced use of natural resources.
+Revitalise the CBD That the CBD becomes a vibrant meeting place and a cultural and entertainment hub for the Northern Rivers region.
+Integrated Waste Cycle Management That Lismore minimises waste to landfill by reducing, reusing and recycling.
+Improve Roads, Cycleways and Footpaths That Lismore has an extensive transport network and is an accessible, safe and efficient city for motorists, cyclists and pedestrians.
+Mitigate Climate Change at a Local Level That Lismore is a leader in reducing carbon emissions and minimising the impacts of climate change.
+Develop and Support Art, Cultural, Sporting and Tourism Activities That our regional art, cultural and sporting facilities remain a major component of Lismore life and an increasingly popular attraction for domestic tourists.
+Integrated Water Cycle Management That Lismore maintains long-term water security for its growing population through the efficient use of this precious resource.
+Provide Greater Housing Choices That Lismore offers a diverse range of housing options to accommodate a variety of households.
+Improve Passive and Active That Lismore retains and builds on its regional recreation centre to attract major events and tournaments.